From robust tests to Bayes-like posterior distributions: The main results

 with

 In particular,

-\end{thm} The value of $\kappa_{0}$ is given in \eref{def-kappa0} in the proof.
-It only depends on the choice of the loss function $\ell$ (and not on $\pi$).
-Hence, for a given loss function $\ell$, $\kappa_{0}$ is a numerical constant.
+\end{thm} The value of $\kappa_{0}$ is given by \eref{def-kappa0} in the proof.
+It only depends on the choice of the family $\sT(\ell,\sM)$ but not on the prior $\pi$.
+Hence, for a given family $\sT(\ell,\sM)$, $\kappa_{0}$ is a numerical constant.